 The first time I had stuffed eggplant was near Cappadocia in Turkey.
 We were having a cultural immersion dinner.
 It was a much oilier version, but still it was progress for me on the eggplant front.
 Our host lived on a little hill; her ‘house’ was a collection of little stone buildings and outdoor spaces.
-There was an outdoor eating area under grape vines, but it was too chilly that day.
-We ate in a little one room building with big windows and laid with sitting pillows. she served us with her well-worn hands.
+There was an outdoor eating area under grape vines, but it was too chilly.
+We ate in a little one room building with big windows and sitting pillows.
+She served us with her well-worn hands (probably unwashed too).
 Afterwards, she plied us with some knitted gloves we were told she made.
 I believe it since they looked like something my great aunt Ruthie would make at the senior center.
 Of course we bought some.
 They’re down in the basement somewhere.
 I was going to take a picture of her with my daughters before we left and she went about covering her face.
-Our guide explained that she can’t have her face photographed and suddenly I felt intrusive and said it was ok, that I would take pictures of the house.
+Our guide explained that she can’t have her face photographed and suddenly I felt intrusive and said no worries I will just take pictures of the house.
 But I think back and maybe she did want her picture taken with her face covered.
 I hadn’t asked.

 Mix Plain yogurt, lemon juice, garlic, salt.